The results of an experiment in my class yesterday:

 Boy #1: To be friends with him yesterday made me feel weary at first.
 But after we got going it just got cooler and cooler.
 I think Mrs. C wants us to be friends or to work together again without having problems.
 Anyway, I think we might have started a friendship.
 I learned that he is actually a cool kid, although he still has his moments.He is smart and knows stuff about things I did not know and we did good schoolwork because of it.
-He knows ways to figure things you.
+He knows ways to figure things out.
 I learned that even though you don't like a person, you can stick it out and maybe even good will happen.
 I feel he is pretty cool now and I have more respect for him.
 He respects me and he even talked to me today and Mrs. C didn't get us in trouble for whispering in class.

 Boy #2: Well, it was very weird, but she is crazy and she said that when we started that she might be crazy but we were going to try this.
 No, really it was fun and we kept busy and we figured out how to get along.
 I feel like we could maybe be friends but anyway getting along is good too.